nixworks/public/news/2013/12/17/the-ashes-paustralia-wins-the-third-test-at-the-waca-taking-an-unbeatable-3-0-lead-over-england-in-the-2013a14-ashes-series-played-in-aus.md

 ### Related:

-1. [Alastair Cook becomes the leading run scorer of all time in test cricket for England playing against New Zealand in the second test at Headingley Stadium in Leeds. ](/news/2015/05/30/alastair-cook-becomes-the-leading-run-scorer-of-all-time-in-test-cricket-for-england-playing-against-new-zealand-in-the-second-test-at-headi.md) _Context: England, test cricket_
+1. [Alastair Cook becomes the leading run scorer of all time in test cricket for England playing against New Zealand in the second test at Headingley Cricket Ground in Leeds. ](/news/2015/05/30/alastair-cook-becomes-the-leading-run-scorer-of-all-time-in-test-cricket-for-england-playing-against-new-zealand-in-the-second-test-at-headi.md) _Context: England, test cricket_
 2. [In cricket, England manage to bat through the 5th day of the final test match against New Zealand in Auckland, to draw the three match series 0-0. ](/news/2013/03/26/in-cricket-england-manage-to-bat-through-the-5th-day-of-the-final-test-match-against-new-zealand-in-auckland-to-draw-the-three-match-serie.md) _Context: England, test cricket_
 3. [The 2000th match in the history of Test Cricket starts at Lord's Cricket Ground in London between England and India. ](/news/2011/07/21/the-2000th-match-in-the-history-of-test-cricket-starts-at-lord-s-cricket-ground-in-london-between-england-and-india.md) _Context: England, test cricket_
 4. [A man is arrested in connection to an alleged sports betting scam centered on the current Test match at Lord's Cricket Ground in London between England and Pakistan. ](/news/2010/08/29/a-man-is-arrested-in-connection-to-an-alleged-sports-betting-scam-centered-on-the-current-test-match-at-lord-s-cricket-ground-in-london-betw.md) _Context: England, test cricket_